How to Create an eBook: A Complete Guide.

 - Title page: the title is displayed in a separate page with the author’s name, and subtitles, if any.

-- Copyright page: it has copyright notice, publication details, the ISBN, and legal notices.
+- Copyright page: the copyright page has copyright notice, publication details, the ISBN, and legal notices.
 The page also credits for cover design, illustration, editing, and other contributing information.

 - Ad Card or Other Works: it includes the other works by the author.